malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # V.4 The Properties of Subjective Experience
 To show more clearly how the above creates subjective experience, let us examine some specific properties of subjective experience.
 We shall focus on heterophenomena - [define, cite].

-## Homonculous
+## Homunculus
-...[details and citation of old ideas of homonculous in brain]...
+...[details and citation of old ideas of homunculus in brain]...

 _todo_

-The existence of an impression of a homonculous has a simple explanation:
+The existence of an impression of a homunculus has a simple explanation:
 * schema, SES constructed from the schema
 * MM needs that source identification in order to model appropriate actions

-The apparent location of the homonculous within the bounds of our head is curious.
+The apparent location of the homunculus within the bounds of our head is curious.
 * the brain constructs body schema to identify the specific location of its senses.
 This provides the important purpose of guiding where actions should be targeted.
 Many of our physical senses are hosted within our head (sight, sound, smell, taste), and so the schema naturally locates them as such.
 Although our vision is purposed to gain information about the world outside, our visual sense organs are located within our head.
 This affects interpretation of the perspective of our vision (things at the centre of our visual field are at about the height of our head, while things at the bottom of our visual field are below our heads), and of actions we need to take if our visual sense organs are in danger of being damaged.
 These locations encoded within our schema are learned through exploration of cause and effect.
 * For the cognitive sense, there are no cause and effect relationships that could be explored under normal circumstances in order to build a schema that locates the cognitive senses within the head.
 So it is not obvious why the brain chooses the head as the location of the cognitive sense.
 A possible explanation is that it is an artifact of the fact that most of our senses are located within our head.
 But I suspect the real answer is not so simple.